 - Poor vision in sunlight.

-Diagnosis of cataracts is usually easily made after assessment of the symptoms and examination of the eye.
+Diagnosis of cataracts is usually easily made after assessment of the symptoms and examination of the eye, beginning with visual acuity testing for signs of vision impairment.
 A GP may make an initial diagnosis after examination of the eye with an ophthalmoscope - a hand-held instrument fitted with a lens and light that enables the inside of the eye to be examined.
-An optometrist will use a slitlamp biomicroscope which steadies the patient's head to enable closer examination of the eye.
+An optometrist will use a slit-lamp biomicroscope, which is a microscope-like instrument that steadies the patient's head to enable closer examination of the eye.
 Sometimes the cataracts may be so obvious that they can be seen by the naked eye or they may be seen by shining a pen light into the eye.

-The symptoms of early cataracts may be improved with new prescription glasses, better lighting or effective sunglasses.
-Once cataracts progress surgery is the only effective treatment.
+The symptoms of early cataracts may be improved with new prescription glasses and stronger lighting.
+However, once cataracts progress to the point that impaired vision reduces a person’s quality of life and interferes with daily activities surgery is the only effective treatment.

 Cataract surgery involves removing the cataract-damaged lens and replacing it with a clear plastic lens known as an intraocular lens (IOL).
-The eye is carefully measured prior to surgery so that the appropriate sized intraocular lens can be selected.
 The aim of surgery is to restore vision (particularly distance vision) as much as possible.
-Intraocular lenses of differing magnifying power can be used to help correct pre-existing short-sightedness (myopia), long-sightedness (hyperopia) or astigmatism.
+IOLs of differing magnifying power can be used to help correct pre-existing short-sightedness (myopia), long-sightedness (hyperopia) or astigmatism.

 There are two main techniques for the surgical treatment of cataracts:

 A 10-12mm incision is made in the front of the eye and the lens is removed.
-The posterior capsule is left in place to support the new intraocular lens.
+The posterior capsule is left in place to support the new IOL.
 Once the new lens has been fitted the incision in the eye is closed using tiny, invisible stitches.

 If cataracts affect both eyes, only one eye is operated on at a time.
 It is usually recommended that the eye is well healed before the other eye is treated.
 This is generally at least one month.